Members of the Parent Advisor Group

 In Spring 2018, a mom at The Center for Early Education (Kawanna Brown) and a mom at Campbell Hall (Lisa Johnson) had a conversation many of us have had -- we wondered when someone would try to get all the Black families in private school together so that our children could socialize and we could better support one another.
-Lisa was the product of an independent school education in Atlanta, GA, where she was one of two Black students for most of her middle and high school education.
-As the mom of two small children in an independent school, she was naively surprised to learn not much had changed since she was in school.
+Lisa is the product of an independent school education in Atlanta, GA, where she was one of two Black students for most of her middle and high school education.
+As the mom of two small children in an independent school currently, she was naively surprised to learn not much had changed since she was in school.
 There was a generational experience being perpetuated, and nobody was doing anything to create lasting change.

 Some Photos Below: Michael Mayson